A group from a map and orbit equivalence: Construction of a group from the map

-The enlargement operation: $\widetilde{V}_j \rightarrow W_j $ defined above can be iterated by replacing the intervals $ I^{\tilde{V}}_{j}$ in definition (\ref{Wj}) by any of the intervals $I^{W^*}_{j}$.
-This iteration can be done ``p" times on the left (-) and ``q" times on the right (+).
+The enlargement operation: $\widetilde{V}_j \rightarrow W_j $ defined above can be iterated by replacing the intervals $ I^{\tilde{V}}_{j}$ in definition (\ref{Wj}) by any of the intervals in (\ref{Interval-IW}).
+This iteration can be done ``$p_j$" times on the left $(-)$ and ``$q_j$" times on the right $(+)$, for $p_j,q_j$ arbitrary positive integers.
 More precisely, consider the recursive definition for each $j = 1, \dots, 2N:$